shuttle-hq/synth/docs/docs/examples/bank.md

 }
 ```

-Finally, the `currency` field should reflect the real currencies that the bank supports.
+The `currency` field should reflect the real currencies that the bank supports.
 We could use
 the [string::faker](../content/string) support `currency_code` generator to do this, but the bank only supports `USD`
 , `GBP` and `EUR`.
 So she uses a [string::categorical](../content/string)  instead.
 Roughly 80% of transactions are
 in `USD` so let's assign a higher probability to that variant.